 * Actors appear courtesy of Actors Equity Association

 *Elizabeth Barkan (Bobby, Book/Lyrics/Music) began writing Bike Shop 15 years ago, with developmental workshops and reading presented at Theater.For The New City in 2009.
 Liz is a native New Yorker and prior owner of a Bicycle store in Fort Greene Brooklyn NY, former Bike Messenger with Elite Couriers, a retired USCF Bicycleracer-Criterion/Road, and Track racing, Certified Group Fitness and Spinning Instructor at The JCC in Manhattan.
-Theater acting credits include: Theatre For The New City’s: KRYPTONITE HEARTS, THE GOLDEN BEAR, Award winning Street Theatre.
+Theater acting credits include: Theater For The New City’s: KRYPTONITE HEARTS, THE GOLDEN BEAR, Award winning Street Theatre.
 FOLKSBIENE YIDDISH THEATRE, The Blacksmiths Folly Musical director: ZalmenMlotek.
 THE WALLENBERG MISSION, at The Harold Clurman Theatre, GODSPELL at The Oasis Theatre, Regional theater includes: Michael Rapp’s RASPUTIN, with Ted Neeley at The Wilmington Grand Opera, as well as PIRATES OF PENZANCE, with The Delaware Symphony Orchestra.
 Liz studies voice Victoria Clark.

 *DAVID EDWARDS (Jack) made his professional debut as a child in the Broadway musical THE ROTHSCHILDS.
 Other Broadway/National Tour credits include THE PRODUCERS (as both Max Bialystock and Roger DeBris) and Andrew Lloyd-Webber’s “By Jeeves “ directed by Alan Ayckbourn.
 Off-Broadway he was the final “El Gallo” in the record breaking original run of “The Fantasticks” and starred in the critically acclaimed revival of “Room Service.”
 Other New York credits include “The Disputation” and “Ionescopade.”
 Over 100 regional roles in musicals ranging from Cole Porter to Sondheim and plays from Moliere to Tom Stoppard and Neil Simon.
 Recent highlights include world premieres of “The Starmaker” and “My Lord, What A Night.”
 Film & television credits include “Belly,” “On a Scale,” “Meshuggah-Nuns.”
 Among his recordings, Michael Colby’s “Other Lives” and a solo CD “David Edwards Giving Voice.”www.davidedwardsonline.com